-As shown on an ITV programme yesterday evening, it is easy to see how someone who is vulnerable can be taken advantage of especially where they have given power over their property and finances to another under an Enduring or Lasting Power of Attorney.
+As shown on a recent ITV programme, it is easy to see how someone who is vulnerable can be taken advantage of especially where they have given power over their property and finances to another under an Enduring or Lasting Power of Attorney.

 Once registered, a Lasting Power of Attorney for property and finances allows those appointed as the attorneys to sell property, make decisions regarding investments and deal with day to day finances such as paying bills.
 The power given to the attorney is extremely wide-ranging.
 It is therefore essential that the donor appoints someone who they trust implicitly.
 According to Action Fraud, the UK’s national fraud and cyber-crime reporting centre, there have been 116,559 suspected ‘elderly fraud’ crimes in the last 3 years.